 Magnetic Flow Switch Types

 These types of flow switches work based on Faraday’s Law of Electromagnetic Induction.
 The law states that the voltage induced is proportional to the speed of movement.
 This happens when a conductor such as water goes through a magnetic field.
-By doing so, flow volume rate or the speed of water movement is obtained by generating a magnetic field from the conductor.
+By doing so, the flow volume rate or the speed of water movement is obtained by generating a magnetic field from the conductor.
 Based on the given reading, an electronic water flow meter will trigger an action.
 These types of flow switches are usually found in wastewater plants because they function effectively with conductive fluids.

 Inline water Flow Switches